Who We Are

 John Miller is a professor of economics at Wheaton College.
 He has been a visiting professor at the University of California and has served as an Economic Consultant to the Southeast Asia Office of Oxfam America.
 In 1995 he was awarded a J. William Fulbright Scholarship and spent the year as the Southeast Asia Regional Research Scholar of the Council for International Exchange of Scholars.
 John is co-author of the books Economic Collapse, Economic Change: Getting to the Roots of the Crisis and Which Way to Grow?
 Poverty and Prosperity in Southeast Asia.
 He has written numerous articles for D&S and has also contributed to publications like the Guardian and the Review of Radical Political Economics.
 His areas of interest include the Federal Reserve, unemployment, tax policy, and macroeconomic and budget issues.
 In addition to editing many editions of the best-selling Dollars & Sense anthology Real World Macro, John has written numerous articles for D&S including: What's Good for Wal-Mart..., (Economic) Freedom's Just Another Word for ...
 Crisis-Prone, Outing Alan Greenspan, Free, Free at Last and Dollar Anxiety.

 Bryan Snyder, a longtime collective member, teaches economics at Bentley University.
 He helps edit our popular textbooks Real World Macro and Real World Micro.

 Jeanne Winner is an activist in the Boston area.
 She has been active in local organizations devoted to housing, labor, and welfare issues since the early seventies.
 Her undergraduate degree is in the History of Science.
-She earns an unquestionably modest living working as a secretary and editor at local universities.
 Her articles in D&S include The Social Relations of Health and Disease.

 Some Dollars & Sense Associates